Michael Kratsios: White House

 Kratsios joined the White House in 2017 as Deputy Assistant to the President for Technology Policy.
 In March 2019, the White House announced that President Trump would nominate Kratsios as the next U.S. CTO and an associate director of the Office of Science and Technology Policy.
 On August 1, 2019, the U.S. Senate voted unanimously to confirm him as the fourth U.S. CTO.

 At the White House, Kratsios advocated for the promotion of emerging technologies in the United States.
 Under his leadership, the White House hosted the American Leadership in Emerging Technology Summit during the Administration's Technology Week in June 2017, kicking off a multi-year effort to prioritize domains in which the United States must ensure technological preeminence to maintain a strong economy and safeguard national security.

 Kratsios led administration efforts on artificial intelligence and quantum information science.
 Kratsios is the architect of the American AI Initiative, the national strategy for promoting American leadership in AI.
 He also oversaw the implementation of the bipartisan National Quantum Initiative Act, including the establishment of a new National Quantum Coordination Office in the White House.
 In August 2020, Kratsios announced a billion dollar investment in research institutes to advance AI and quantum R&D in the United States.
-Kratsios was responsible for developing a first-of-its-kind set set of regulatory principles to govern AI development in the private sector.
+Kratsios was responsible for developing a first-of-its-kind set of regulatory principles to govern AI development in the private sector.
 In January 2020, Kratsios announced the establishment of the National AI Initiative Office at the White House.
 He also led the White House effort to integrate drones into the national airspace system, resulting in a presidential memorandum signed October 25, 2017, that called for the establishment of the Unmanned Aircraft Systems (UAS) Integration Pilot Program.

 In March 2020, Kratsios launched the COVID-19 High Performance Computing Consortium, the largest public-private computing partnership ever created, to match researchers with the world’s most powerful computing resources, accelerating the pace of scientific discovery in the fight against the virus.

 Kratsios has represented the United States as Head of Delegation at a number of international fora, including G7 Technology Ministerials in Turin, Montreal, and Paris, and G20 Digital Economic Ministerials in Salta, Argentina and Tsukuba, Japan.
 He worked with U.S. allies, including in the G7, to counter China in AI policy, and during his tenure, the U.S. joined the Global Partnership on AI.

 Kratsios also led U.S. efforts at the OECD to develop the OECD Recommendations on AI, the world's first intergovernmental policy guidelines for AI.